 10 AWESOME THINGS TO DO IN CUSCO

 #1 PLAZA DE ARMAS CUSCO

-Plaza de Armas is the perfect place to begin any Cusco city tour.
+First up on this list of things to do in Cusco is a visit to Plaza de Armas which is the perfect place to begin any Cusco city tour.
 Located in the center of the city, Plaza de Armas has a bit of everything for everyone.